 - a.
-Provides for a guide for the heirs of the operator or landlord - i.
-Note: Farm/ranch leases typically terminated upon the death of the tenant - b.
-Helps facilitate a conversation between the landlord and tenant - c.
-More likely that the parties have read and understood the terms of the agreement - d.
-Will preserve the specific date/provisions for renewal - e.
-Clarifies termination procedures - f.
-Helps to clear up tax issues
+Record of the parties' agreement if a later dispute arises - b.
+Provides for a guide for the heirs of the operator or landlord i.
+Note: Farm/ranch leases typically terminated upon the death of the tenant - c.
+Helps facilitate a conversation between the landlord and tenant - d.
+More likely that the parties have read and understood the terms of the agreement

-- i.
+- e.
+Will preserve the specific date/provisions for renewal - f.
+Clarifies termination procedures - g.
+Helps to clear up tax issues - i.
 The type of lease you choose may affect tax liabilities - ii.
-Examples: - 1) income tax - 2) self-employment tax - 3) qualifying for special use valuation for estate tax - g.
+Examples: - 1) income tax - 2) self-employment tax - 3) qualifying for special use valuation for estate tax - h.
 In most states, the Statute of Frauds requires farm/ranch leases concerning property to be in writing if 1 year or more. - i.
 Oral leases are presumed to be year-to-year (default).
-In these cases, look at the law in your state for the termination and renewal rules. - h.
-If the lease contains a profit share, then the lease shall provide the landlord proof of his/her share. - i.
-Most importantly, it is a written record of the agreement that can be referred back to if a dispute arises.
+In these cases, look at the law in your state for the termination and renewal rules. - i.
+If the lease contains a profit share, then the lease shall provide the landlord proof of his/her share - j.
+Most importantly, it is a written record of the agreement that can be referred back to if a dispute arises a.
+Attorneys' fees